LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> All sheep and oxen, yea, and the beasts of the field;
 <sup>8</sup> The fowl of the air, and the fish of the sea, [and whatsoever] passeth through the paths of the seas.
 <sup>9</sup> O LORD our Lord, how excellent [is] thy name in all the earth!

 ## Chapter 9

-<sup>1</sup> «To the chief Musician upon Muthlabben, A Psalm of David.» I will praise [thee], O LORD, with my whole heart; I will shew forth all thy marvellous works.
+> _To the chief Musician upon Muthlabben , A Psalm of David._

+<sup>1</sup> I will praise [thee], O LORD, with my whole heart; I will shew forth all thy marvellous works.
 <sup>2</sup> I will be glad and rejoice in thee: I will sing praise to thy name, O thou most High.
 <sup>3</sup> When mine enemies are turned back, they shall fall and perish at thy presence.
 <sup>4</sup> For thou hast maintained my right and my cause; thou satest in the throne judging right.